 In an actual disaster recovery situation, all stakeholders (app owners, operation groups, and database admins) need to be available and actively participate in managing the disaster recovery.
-The stakeholders have to decide on the decision authority (a master of ceremony, MC) and the decision processes they follow.
+The stakeholders have to decide on the decision authority (sometimes referred to as master of ceremony) and the decision processes they follow.
 In addition, the stakeholders have to agree on their terminology and communication methods.

 Deciding on starting a failover process